Rakeshkumarsahugithub/React-admin-dashboard/README.md

 ---

-**Built with ❤️ using React, Tailwind CSS, Framer Motion, and modern web technologies**
+**Built with Rakesh ❤️ using React, Tailwind CSS, Framer Motion, and modern web technologies**
-#   R e a c t - a d m i n - d a s h b o a r d  
+#   R e a c t - a d m i n - d a s h b o a r d 
+ 
  